Massachusetts General Hospital accepts international medical school graduate applications through the Electronic Residency Application Service.

 - As part of the online ERAS application, you'll need to submit:

 - Medical Student Performance Evaluation letter (MSPE), or the equivalent (the MSPE was formerly called a Dean's letter)

 - Curriculum vitae (CV)

 - You must be Educational Commission for Foreign Medical Graduates (ECFMG)-eligible in order to apply to the program.
 ECFMG-certification requires the passing of the United States Medical Licensing Examination (USMLE) Step 1, USMLE Step 2 CK, and USMLE Step 2 CS exams on your first attempt.
 We don't have a minimum score requirement for the USMLE exams, although we do expect applicants to score above the national average.
 Please visit the ECFMG's website for information about applying for certification.
 You must have your ECFMG certificate in time to get licensed for the start of intern year

 - The date of graduation from medical school can be no more than two years prior to the date of application to the residency program

 - We do not require that you have United States clinical experience in order to apply, although it is highly recommended, and your application will receive greater consideration if you have had clinical experience in a United States hospital

 Please note that no exceptions to these requirements will be made.

 The Mass General Surgery Residency Program is committed to increasing the diversity within the program.
 We encourage all individuals to apply, especially those who are underrepresented in medicine.
 We review all applications holistically, and standardized test scores are a nominal consideration in our selection process.

-Barbara Wolf, program coordinator
+Barbara Wolf, senior program manager